jmmalaca/sudo_env/vim/README.md

 ```

 ####Install Vim plugins
-Open vim and on it run ":PluginInstall".
+Open vim and on it run `:PluginInstall`.
 This command will make use of Vundle to install all plugins.

 #### Note
 Vim should be already installed on your system.
-You can check is version with the command "vim --version"
+You can check is version with the command `vim --version`
 If not, you should install vim first and then install this configurations and plugins.